RonDagani/Translating-From-German-to-English/README.md

 First, Bert-score: that as known, refers to that exact same problem.
-Bert- score uses cosine similarity between the embedded tokens of the word in the sentences in order to calculate its score, based on the idea that similar words would get a bigger cosine similarity after pretrained embedding.
+Bert-score uses cosine similarity between the embedded tokens of the word in the sentences in order to calculate its score, based on the idea that similar words would get a bigger cosine similarity after pretrained embedding.
 We also read about other methods of similarity score other then cosine similarity for text evaluation and made sure it is the best method to use.
 We used those ideas to find the similarity between the given modifiers\roots and predicted modifiers\roots.
 After finding how similar each pair of predicted and given word is, we faced the problem of how to pick the replacement strategy.
 As expected, we want to take the max similar for each one, but what about the cases where 2 words got the same argmax? inspired by Active learning's uncertainty method of smallest margin calculation, where we can give a certainty score by calculating how much the model is confident in its prediction we implemented the method and understood this solution is not good enough because each replacement may cause a new conflict over and over again.
 When, we understood we're facing a "Perfect Match Problem"